hms-dbmi/pic-sure-all-in-one/cli/README.md

    `PATIENT_NUM`, `CONCEPT_PATH`, `NVAL_NUM`, `TVAL_CHAR`, `TIMESTAMP`.
 A tiny
    non-sensitive example lives at [`fixtures/etl/custom/allConcepts.csv`](../fixtures/etl/custom/allConcepts.csv).
+   The browser also accepts compressed and archived CSVs — `.gz`/`.csv.gz` (plain gzip) and `.tgz`/`.tar.gz` (gzipped tar); the load decompresses them automatically.
+If a tar holds more than one `.csv`, the wizard lists the entries and asks which one to load.
 3. **JVM heap.** Prefilled `4096` (MB) — the floor for <1M rows; raise to `8000`+ for larger CSVs.
 4. **Dictionary.** Pick **Auto** — rebuild the dictionary from the loaded data